Annual Day of Sharing

 Messages From Mom and Dad

-Co-Chairmen: Gwynne S. Hoye and Edith P. Williams
+Gwynne S. Hoye and Edith P. Williams, Co-Chairmen

-2. To distribute scholarship applications to Philadelphia High Schools-public,
+1. To distribute scholarship applications to Philadelphia Public,

-3. To review applications and award scholarships to qualified applicants
+2. To review applications and award scholarships to qualified applicants.

 Scholarships are awarded in honor of members who made a difference in the lives of children and brought honor to Alpha Kappa Alpha Sorority.